 “I think what makes Bravewell so effective is that we are all able to embrace the vision that we can accomplish more together than we can alone.”

-As an operating foundation, The Bravewell Collaborative chooses and manages its own initiatives, all of which support the advancement of integrative medicine by creating and translating emerging knowledge into broad practice.
-It does not solicit proposals or make grants.
-Instead, Bravewell members work as a community to identify, plan, fund and oversee the carefully chosen strategic initiatives.
+As an operating foundation, The Bravewell Collaborative chose and managed its own initiatives, all of which supported the advancement of Integrative Medicine by creating and translating emerging knowledge into broad practice.
+It did not solicit proposals or make grants.
+Instead, Bravewell members worked as a community to identify, plan, fund and oversee the carefully chosen strategic initiatives.

-To further leverage the strength of collaboration, Bravewell seeks partnerships with like-minded institutions and individuals.
+To further leverage the strength of collaboration, Bravewell sought partnerships with like-minded institutions and individuals.

 Examples of effective strategic collaboration include The Bravewell Collaborative’s partnerships with:

-- The Consortium of Academic Health Centers for Integrative Medicine, a group of highly acclaimed medical schools that deliver integrative care in their clinical centers, to support its establishment and growth to more than forty member universities and colleges.
+• The Academic Consortium for Integrative Medicine and Health, a group of sixty-plus highly acclaimed medical schools that deliver integrative care in their clinical centers, conduct Integrative Medicine research, and education medical students about the value of Integrative Medicine.

-- The Duke Clinical Research Center at Duke University to create and manage BraveNet, the first practice-based research network in integrative medicine.
+• The Duke Clinical Research Center at Duke University and now the Albert Einstein College of Medicine, to create and manage BraveNet, the first practice-based research network in integrative medicine.

 Go to learn about Bravewell's accomplishments